The-OpenROAD-Project/OpenROAD/src/gpl/README.md

 Timing-driven iterations are triggered based on a list of overflow threshold values.
 Each time the placer execution reaches these overflow values, the resizer is executed.
 This process can be costly in terms of runtime.
-The default overflow values for recalculating weights are [79, 64, 49, 29, 21, 15] and can be modified with `-timing_driven_net_reweight_overflow`, you may use less overflow threhsold values to decrease runtime, for example.
+The overflow values for recalculating weights can be modified with `-timing_driven_net_reweight_overflow`, you may use less overflow threhsold values to decrease runtime, for example.

 When the routability-driven option is enabled, each of its iterations will execute RUDY to provide an estimation of routing congestion.
 Congested tiles